 The Women's and Gender Studies Minor Online

 The Women's and Gender Studies minor may be completed through enrollment in online courses offered by University Extension.
-The online courses encompass the same Women's and Gender Studies academic material as standard lecture courses; furthermore, they offer WGS students advanced skills with computer-based learning and the use and assessment of internet information.
+The online courses encompass the same Women's and Gender Studies academic material as standard lecture courses; furthermore, they offer students advanced skills with computer-based learning and the use and assessment of internet information.